Akascape/PluginLibrary-Resolve/README.md

 - More coming soon...

 ## What it's not?
 This app doesn't contains any of my fuse plugin files or macros.
-This is just a showcase application which will help users to find my scripts which are installed on their system.
-My Resolve plugins can be downloaded from here: https://akascape.gumroad.com/
+This is just a showcase application which will help users to search my scripts which are already installed on their system.
+My Resolve plugins can be downloaded from my store: https://akascape.gumroad.com/